 2) Which leads me to this idea of Faith.
 I learn to have Faith in God, to trust and love Him even when I don’t get the answer I want.
 I love the example of Job (that dude from the bible that had every possible tragedy fall upon him), who tells his friends (who told him to “curse God and die” already) that he believed God would help him.
-But then he adds, “but EVEN IF HE DOES NOT…” I will still praise Him.
+But then he adds, “but even if He slays me, I will still praise Him.”
 When I trust God with the unknown, I show my love for Him is not conditional on me getting my way.

 I want to regularly ask myself if it is God that I want, or do I just want something from Him?